Complete and submit all materials with our online application. Below are the requirements to participate in the program:

 - A three- to five-page writing sample from one of your classes at the U of I (graded, if possible);

-- Two letters of recommendation, either two from professors/instructors or one from a professor/instructor and one from an employer, a public official, or a community contact.
-Applicants can include signed and sealed letters of recommendation with their application, or recommenders can submit them directly through the application form or via email to firstname.lastname@example.org;
+- Two recommendations, either two from professors/instructors or one from a professor/instructor and one from an employer, a public official, or a community contact.
+Recommenders will automatically receive a short recommendation for to complete once you have submitted your application.

 - A DARS Report or academic history, information on how to accesses the DARS system is available in the online application.

 IIW is not considered a study aboard program by U of I, so participation in IIW will not prevent you from participating in a study abroad program offered through U of I.

 By participating in IIW, you will develop professional work experience, expand your understanding of Washington, DC, and identify future educational and career goals.
 You will be mentored by a U of I alum and network with recent IIW graduates.
 You will participate in career development activities and have your resume professionally reviewed.